Budapest Convention of 1877

 The Budapest Convention (Budapester Vertrag) was a secret agreement between Austria-Hungary and Russia in 1877 to agree on policies and the division of powers in Southeast Europe in the eventuality of war between Russia and the Ottoman Empire.
-The so-called Eastern Question (Orientalische Frage), the division of the declining Ottoman Empire in the Balkans (Southeast Europe), was a priority of the European great powers in the nineteenth century.
+The so-called Eastern Question (Orientalische Frage), the division of the declining Ottoman Empire in the Balkans, was a priority of the European great powers in the nineteenth century.
 For Russia, obtaining assurances of Austro-Hungarian neutrality was also a priority.

-The agreement was made between the Emperor Franz Joseph and Tsar Alexander II of Russia initially during the Constantinople Conference (1876–1877) and was subsequently finalised in Budapest on January 15, 1877.
+The agreement confirmed the results of the earlier Reichstadt Agreement and was made between the Emperor Franz Joseph and Tsar Alexander II of Russia initially during the Constantinople Conference (1876–1877) and was subsequently finalised in Budapest on January 15, 1877.

 Secret agreements

 The main points of the Convention of Budapest were: